-- Reduces the Sponsor's liability associated with continuing to operate a noncompliant dam; - Continues to provide flood prevention for downstream agricultural lands, houses, and infrastructure; - Protects real estate values by continuing to provide downstream flood prevention; and - Extends the service life of FRS No. 12 for 100 years.
+- Comply dam safety and performance standards established by NRCS and TCEQ; - Reduces the potential for loss of life by reducing the possibility of dam failure; - Reduces the Sponsor's liability associated with continuing to operate a noncompliant dam; - Continues to provide flood prevention for downstream agricultural lands, houses, and infrastructure; - Protects real estate values by continuing to provide downstream flood prevention; and - Extends the service life of FRS No. 1 for 100 years.

-Benefit-Cost Ratio (discount rate of 2.75%): -0.0:1.0 for FRS No. 12
+Benefit-Cost Ratio (discount rate of 2.75%): 0.0:1.0 for FRS No. 1

-Average Annual Net Economic Benefits: -\$611,000 for FRS No. 12
+Average Annual Net Economic Benefits: -\$329,000 for FRS No. 1